30 Ecommerce Trends for 2021 [Survey Report]

 - Lastly, 8% of participants expressed their plans to change it in the following year.

 Order management systems (OMS) empowers online retailers to deliver great customer experiences at scale for all channels.
 The benefits range from visibility at every step of the sales process, reduced risk of human error, time efficiency to improved accuracy.
+The opinions about this eCommerce trend distributed as follows:

 - 60% will invest in improving their order management systems.